-The AVMA endorses the International Association of Human-Animal Interaction Organizations' Geneva Declaration, which reads as follows:
+Note: The AVMA endorses this Geneva Declaration, developed by the International Association of Human-Animal Interaction Organizations (IAHAIO).

 Recent research is demonstrating various benefits of companion animals to people's well-being, personal growth, and quality of life.